-The metal lid of this older (20+ years old?)
-Spice Islands spice jar tested positive for lead when tested with an XRF instrument at more than 8,000 ppm Lead.
+The paint on the metal lid of this older (c. late-1990s) Spice Islands spice jar tested positive for lead when tested with an XRF instrument at more than 8,000 ppm Lead.
 This jar was tested in 2012, so I did not record any more information than the approximate Lead reading [I am much more thorough now in my testing and reporting!]

-In 2018 the amount of lead that is considered toxic in a modern/newly manufactured item intended for children is 90 ppm lead (or higher) in the coating or 100 ppm (or higher) in the substrate.
-Kitchenware is not considered to be an “item intended for children” and, as such, is not regulated for total lead content as tested/detectable with an XRF instrument.
+The amount of lead that is considered toxic in a modern/newly manufactured item intended for children is 90 ppm Lead (or higher) in the coating or 100 ppm Lead (or higher) in the substrate.
+Kitchenware (and food packaging) is not considered to be an “item intended for use by children” and, as such, is not always regulated for total Lead content as tested/detectable with an XRF instrument.

 Thank you for reading, following and sharing!
 Please ask questions if you have them!

 Owner – Lead Safe Mama, LLC

 *Amazon links are affiliate links where if you purchase something after clicking on it I will receive a small percentage of what you spend at no additional cost to you!